About

 Sometimes the work is narrative and sometimes more about sound or language or mood, or structure, form, or presentation.
 These pieces find their ways towards poetry or prose, essay or libretto.
 I am not at all interested in the conventions that segregate one from the other.

-I write in English, and then I very often collaborate with translators to create “mirror texts” in German, Spanish, French, Portuguese, Hebrew, Diné… I like to build worlds in which multiple languages create nested architectures and voices.
+I write in multiple languages, and then I very often collaborate with translators to create “mirror texts” in English, German, Spanish, French, Portuguese, Hebrew, Diné… I like to build worlds in which multiple languages create nested architectures and voices.

 Q2.
 Who takes the photographs that you use in your projects?
 What kind of cameras do you use?
 Are you working in film or digital?
 How do you get those colors?
 Do you use photoshop to get all those layers?